outr/profig/README.md

 This will look for any standardized configuration file in the classpath and filesystem and load it into the system.

+You can also use `Profig.initConfiguration()` to initialize and load configuration in a single call.

+Finally, you can use `Profig.initConfigurationBlocking()` if you want initialization and loading to block before continuing with your application.

 ### Accessing values

 As stated above, system properties and environment variables are automatically loaded into the configuration.
 So if we